rollup/rollup/docs/02-javascript-api.md

   // event.code can be one of:
   //   START        — the watcher is (re)starting
   //   BUNDLE_START — building an individual bundle
+  //                  * event.input will be the input options object if present
+  //                  * event.outputFiles cantains an array of the "file" or
+  //                    "dir" option values of the generated outputs
   //   BUNDLE_END   — finished building a bundle
+  //                  * event.input will be the input options object if present
+  //                  * event.outputFiles cantains an array of the "file" or
+  //                    "dir" option values of the generated outputs
+  //                  * event.duration is the build duration in milliseconds
+  //                  * event.result contains the bundle object that can be
+  //                    used to generate additional outputs by calling
+  //                    bundle.generate or bundle.write.
+This is especially
+  //                    important when the watch.skipWrite option is used.
+  //                  You should call "event.result.close()" once you are done
+  //                  generating outputs, or if you do not generate outputs.
+  //                  This will allow plugins to clean up resources via the
+  //                  "closeBundle" hook.
   //   END          — finished building all bundles
-  //   ERROR        — encountered an error while bundling });
+  //   ERROR        — encountered an error while bundling
+  //                  * event.error contains the error that was thrown
+});

 // stop watching